cincuranet/blog/_posts/233590-concurrentdictionary-is-slow-or-is-it.md

 ---
 title: |-
-  ConcurrentDictionary<T, T> is slow.
+  ConcurrentDictionary<TKey, TValue> is slow.
 Or is it?
 date: 2016-12-23T10:11:00Z
 tags:
   - Multithreading/Parallelism/Asynchronous/Concurrency